 Which is the "best" state school in New England?

 There are many factors that make a school "the best" for a given student.
-However, many clients ask me how New England's flagship state universities compare academically.
+However, many clients ask me how New England's flagship public state universities compare academically.
 To answer that question objectively, I created the table below which compares the six state universities in New England across seven categories that help indicate the quality of the students, education, and experience at a college.